UmmeAyeshaSiddika/Power_BI_Data_Analytics_Project1/README.md

 5. Most used payment method is cash on delivery; Secondly, Credit and Debit card.

 # Conclusion to improve sales :
-To increase sales, store owner may  offer discount, coupon with lottery, percentages cash back on Card the months which have less profits and telecasts ads frequently the areas which have less sales.
+To increase sales, store owner may  offer discount, coupon with lottery, percentages cash back on Card the months when have less profits and telecasts ads frequently the areas where have less sales.